-The NCAA’s Division I Committee on Infractions panel ruled Thursday that former LSU offensive line coach James Cregg has received a three-year show cause and the Tigers football program a one-year probation for Level II violations.
+The NCAA’s Division I Committee on Infractions panel ruled Thursday that former LSU offensive line coach James Cregg has received a three-year show-cause and the Tigers football program was placed on one year’s probation for Level II violations.

 The school was also fined $5,000.